April 2026

 Phase 3

-The approved designs are then built into a fast, editable website.
+The approved designs are built into a fast, SEO-ready website that can be updated after launch.

 This phase covers